Certification & Credentialing

 Platform-tracked client work

-Instead of manual supervision logs, the platform tracks your real client work: programmes completed, cascade hypothesis accuracy against reassessment outcomes, client quadrant movement.
+Instead of manual supervision logs, the platform tracks your real client work: programmes completed, diagnostic accuracy against reassessment outcomes, and client progress over time.
 The system generates an evidence-based practice report for final review.

 Evidence report reviewed by PMM team